czim/laravel-cms-core/documentation/Menu.md

     An array with key-value pairs that should be passed along as parameters for the `action` route.
     This may be used to set some (hard-coded) parameters, which may help to differentiate between navigation links used.

-- `image` (string)
+- `icon` (string)
-    An indicator that may allow the CMS theme to draw an icon image in front of the presence label text.
+    An indicator that may allow the CMS theme to draw an icon in front of the presence label text.
     For the standard CMS theme, [Font Awesome](http://fontawesome.io/icons) class names are supported, without the 'fa-' prefix (f.i.: `'home'` for 'fa-home').